Skip to main content

 Image credit: Tesla Motors

-What is the range of the Tesla Model 3 Long Range RWD?
+What is the price of the Tesla Model 3 Long Range?

-How quick is the Tesla Model 3 Long Range RWD?
+What is the range of the Tesla Model 3 Long Range?

 In the compact electric sedan market, the Tesla Model 3 Long Range RWD faces off against the Hyundai IONIQ 6 Long Range RWD, Polestar 2 Long Range Single Motor, BMW i4 eDrive40, and Kia EV6 GT-Line RWD.
 While each contender brings unique strengths, Tesla keeps its lead through refined efficiency, unmatched tech, and real-world range performance.